launchableinc/cli/docs/integrations/bazel.md

 ## Subsetting tests

+Subsetting instructions differ slightly depending on whether you plan to [shift tests left](../README.md#shift-left) or [shift tests right](../README.md#shift-right):

+### Shift left

-First, ask Bazel for all the test targets you would normally run.
+To retrieve a subset of tests, first ask Bazel for all the test targets you would normally run.
 For example:

 ```bash
 # list up all test targets in the whole workspace